 Mutual Fund is an ideal investment option for the common man as it is very convenient and timesaving and offers an opportunity to invest in a diversified and professionally managed basket of securities at a relatively low cost.
 It also helps investors to get better inflation-adjusted returns.

-The Mutual Funds in India are regulated by SEBI MF Regulations, 1996 under which a mutual fund is formed as a Public Trust having three tiered structure as follows:
+The Mutual Funds in India are regulated by SEBI MF Regulations, 1996 under which a mutual fund is formed as a Public Trust having three tier structure of mutual funds as follows:

 Sponsor – Sponsor is any person who either itself or in association with another body corporate sets up a mutual fund.
 The major objective behind establishing a mutual fund is to earn money by doing fund management.
 We can compare a sponsor with a promoter of a company.